Should I Rent Or Buy My Modem?

 Why Do I Need To Choose?

 If you can’t conclude regarding whether to rent or buy your modem, you won’t be able to get online.
 You may be extremely lucky and find that an old modem works with your ISP, but you shouldn’t bet on it.
-When you start a new ISP subscription, you’ll almost certainly have to get a new modem in your home somehow.
+When you start a new ISP subscription, for example Verizon Fios or AT&T Internet, you’ll almost certainly have to get a new modem in your home somehow.

 If you had a modem that was compatible with the same ISP in prior years, you still might need a new modem.
 ISPs keep a small stable of compatible modems, and older modems are no longer supported.
 These older modems are deprecated on a regular basis.